How to Adopt a Dog / Puppy from the S.P.A.

-We offer an adoption kit which includes a leash, collar, toy, instructions, and a sample of the dog’s current food for mixing with new food.
-The kit costs 150 pesos.
+We offer an adoption kit which includes a leash, collar, toy, instructions, and a sample of the dog’s current food for mixing with new food for a donation of 200 pesos.

 With the exception of young puppies, all dogs must have a collar and leash when you leave the S.P.A.

-Food ♥ Water ♥ A safe home ♥ Discipline & training ♥ Love, attention & caring ♥ Exercise & playtime
+Food ♥ Water ♥ A safe home ♥ Discipline & training ♥ Love, attention & care ♥ Exercise & playtime

 Food and water: For the first few days, mix some of the dog’s S.P.A. food with his new food.
 Feed a very young puppy 3-4 times per day, gradually reducing to 3, then 2 times per day.
 Adults MAY be fed once per day, but twice per day is better for them.
 As the dog matures, you can add cooked chicken, without bones, to the diet.
 Never feed a dog chocolate or other candy, alcohol, avocados, caffeine, raisins, grapes, onions, or cooked bones!
 Water should always be available to your dog.